dylanmeca/labsecurity/README.md

 Labsecurity is a tool that bundles ethical hacking python scripts into a single tool with cli interface.

+## ⚠️ Warning
+This project was created for educational and ethical hacking purposes.
+It should not be used in environments without legal authorization.

 ## ⬇️ Installation
 To install and use labsecurity, follow these steps: